 Backup Your Database

-Having all the data in one place can be dangerous in the event of a catastrophic hardware failure, a deliberate cyber attack, or an act of sabotage.
-Every company, whether they are focusing on online or traditional marketing, should maintain their existing equipment and infrastructure and invest in on-site or online backup.
+Having all the data in one place can be dangerous in a catastrophic hardware failure, a deliberate cyber attack, or sabotage.
+Whether focusing on online or traditional marketing, every company should maintain its existing equipment and infrastructure and invest in on-site or online backup.

 Unless the company knows how to deal with phishing emails, it’s already at risk of being infected with all sorts of malware, which can halt all current operations, lock everyone out of the system, and cost additional money for everything to be repaired and returned to working order.